CALL 24-Hour Helpline: (410) 997-2272

 The application process begins by completing the Volunteer Application Packet.
-After the review and successful processing of their application and background check volunteer candidates are invited to attend HopeWorks’ two-day Step 1 Training.
+After the review and successful processing of their application and background check volunteer candidates are invited to attend HopeWorks’ Step 1 Training.
 The training is designed for learning about the root causes of sexual and intimate partner violence.
-Step 1 Trainings are held in September and March and are mandatory for volunteer applicants age 18+.
+Those who successfully complete Step 1 Training will move on to Step 2 Training, the Volunteer Program Orientation Session.
+Step 1 and Step 2 Trainings are in May and are mandatory for volunteer applicants age 18+.

 Questions?
 Call (410) 997-0304 or email us at firstname.lastname@example.org.

-Childcare Volunteers help provide much-needed on-site childcare for our clients.
-Volunteers can play games, read stories, and create art while supervising children during parent counseling sessions or engagement events.
-Volunteers are needed during the day and evenings, Monday-Friday and occasionally on the weekends.
+Childcare Volunteers provide much needed on-site childcare for our clients.
+Volunteers play games, read stories, and create art while supervising children during parent counseling sessions or engagement events.
+Childcare is needed during the day and evenings, Monday-Friday and occasionally on the weekends.
 Must be at least 16 years of age.
-Additional conditions and supplemental interview processes with the Community Engagement Department apply.

 Legal Services Volunteers

-The Department of Legal Services welcomes volunteers who would like to provide support to survivors of sexual and intimate partner violence.
-Opportunities include working as a Volunteer Legal Advocate, where volunteers provide support and complete outreach services during the civil domestic violence docket at the District Court, a Criminal Case Support Advocate, and legal internships.
-Must be at least 18 years of age.
-Additional conditions and supplemental interview processes with the legal department apply.
+Volunteering in the Legal Department includes serving as a Legal Advocate (providing support and outreach services during the civil domestic violence docket at the District Court), Criminal Case Support Advocates, and Legal Internships.
+Must be at least 18 years old.
+Additional conditions and supplemental interview processes with the Legal Department apply.

-HopeWorks is always in need of dependable volunteers who have experience with general office duties.
-Volunteers will help answer phones, perform data entry, assist with copying, help prepare for workshops, and file as necessary.
-Office Volunteers are most often needed weekdays between the hours of 9 a.m. and 5 p.m.
+Volunteers answer phones, perform data entry, assist with copying, help prepare for workshops, and file as necessary.
+Office Volunteers are most often needed weekdays between the hours of 9am and 5pm.
 Must be at least 18 years of age.

 Our Earth Volunteers

 Our Earth Volunteers tend to the HopeWorks Peace Garden, a 1,000 square foot plot of land located at Freetown Farm.
-Our Earth Volunteers will work with HopeWorks staff, members of HopeWorks’ Youth Leadership Project, and the Howard County Community Ecology Institute to cultivate and maintain the garden.
-Must complete the Step 1 Training and additional training provided by the Our Earth Project coordinators.
-No gardening experience required.
+Our Earth Volunteers work alongside HopeWorks staff, Youth Leaders, and the Howard County Community Ecology Institute to cultivate and maintain the garden.
+Supplemental training provided by the Our Earth Project coordinators.

-Pantry Volunteers are needed to assist in maintaining HopeWorks’ pantry.
-Volunteers will work with our Pantry Manager and clean, organize, and take inventory of the items we need for our clients.
-Must complete the Step 1 Training.
-Additional conditions and supplemental interview processes with the advocacy department apply.
+Pantry Volunteers assist our Pantry Manager in cleaning, organizing, and taking inventory of the nonperishable food and personal grooming items we need for our clients.
+Additional conditions and supplemental interview processes with the Advocacy Department apply

 *Days and times for these opportunities vary.
 Must be at least 18 years of age.
 Additional conditions and supplemental interview processes with the Community Engagement Department apply.